 What it is: This traditional Chinese medicine technique uses thin needles to stimulate various points around the body.
 Each point corresponds to a specific condition.
 The aim of acupuncture is to restore a balance of energy and good health to the body.

-The evidence: Many of acupuncture's benefits still haven't been confirmed.
-That's because more studies on acupuncture need to be performed.
-But evidence suggests that acupuncture holds promise for relieving vomiting caused by cancer chemotherapy.
+The evidence: More study needs to be done into the benefits of acupuncture.
+However, evidence suggests that acupuncture holds promise for relieving vomiting caused by cancer chemotherapy.
 It also may help ease some chronic pain conditions, including:

 What it is: Chiropractors specialize in adjustments -- manipulating the spine to put the body into better alignment.
 People typically visit the chiropractor when they have pain in their lower back, shoulders, and neck.
 But many chiropractors claim adjustments can also improve overall health.